readthedocs/blog/building-docs-in-pull-requests.rst

 The main goal of my project was to make it possible to build documentation whenever a pull request was created, and send build status notification to the Providers Status API.

+To see this feature in action you can click on one of the (`pull requests`_) on readthedocs.org repository.

 .. figure:: img/github-build-status-reporting.gif
     :alt: GitHub Build Status Reporting for Pull Requests.
     :width: 70%